Fair Labor Standards Act

 Non-exempt vs. Exempt

-If your position is classified as non-exempt (NE), you are protected by the FLSA and guaranteed overtime pay for the additional hours worked over 40 in a work week.
+If your position is classified as non-exempt (NE), you are protected by the FLSA and guaranteed overtime pay or compensatory time for the additional hours worked over 40 in a work week.
 As of Nov.
 2015, current VSU workweek runs from Saturday-Friday.
 Once OneUSG PeopleSoft is implemented this may be subject to change.

 If your position is classified as exempt (E), you are not protected by the FLSA or eligible for overtime pay.